camilgomo/Fenologia-de-la-migracion-en-Colombia/README.md

 # Fenologia-de-la-migracion-en-Colombia
-Rodriguez,D., Mateus, B., Gómez, C., Cadena.C.D.(InPrep).
+Rodriguez, D., Mateus, B., Gómez, C., Cadena, C.D.(InPrep).
 Changes in bird migration phenology over one century: a perspective from the Neotropical non-breeding grounds.Submitted to Current Biology.
 Feb 2024.

 Comparison of historical and current records of migratory species in Colombia.
 Based on collection specimens from 1908-1965,